AyupDigital/replaque/README.md

 provided a helper script called `develop` to abstract the complexities of the Docker Compose CLI away from you.

-**This helper script will only work on Mac or Linux.
+**This guide will only work on Mac or Linux.
 If you plan on using this on a different operating system, then please speak to a helper at the workshop.**

 #### Spinning up the containers